-The discussion below includes a review of our compensation decisions with respect to 2014 for our "named executive officers," including our principal executive officer, the two individuals who served as our principal financial officer during 2014, and our two other most highly compensated executive officers (as a result of them being our only other executive officers in 2014).
-Mr. Williams became an executive officer in February 2015 and did not serve as an executive officer in 2014.
-Our named executive officers for 2014 were:
+The discussion below includes a review of our compensation decisions with respect to 2016 for our "named executive officers," including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers.
+Our named executive officers for 2016 were:

-- David C. Paul, who currently serves as our Chairman and Chief Executive Officer and is our principal executive officer; - David M. Demski, who currently serves as our President and Chief Operating Officer and is our principal financial officer; - Richard A. Baron, who served as our Senior Vice President and Chief Financial Officer and was our principal financial officer until November 3, 2014; - A. Brett Murphy, who currently serves as our Executive Vice President, U.S. Sales; and - David D. Davidar, who currently serves as our Senior Vice President, Operations.
+- David C. Paul, who currently serves as our Chairman and Chief Executive Officer and is our principal executive officer; - Anthony L. Williams, who currently serves as our President; - Daniel T. Scavilla, who currently serves as our Senior Vice President and Chief Financial Officer; - David M. Demski, who currently serves as our President, Emerging Technologies; and - A. Brett Murphy, who currently serves as our Group President, Commercial Operations.